Unity-Technologies/SynthDet/docs/UnityGroceriesReal.md

 # UnityGroceries-Real Dataset

 As part of this project, we collected a real world dataset containing 1267 images of the 63 target grocery items.
 This dataset is primarily used to assess the real-world performance of models trained on synthetic data with a model trained on real data.
-This dataset can be downloaded [here](https://storage.googleapis.com/datasetinsights/data/groceries/v3.zip).

 ## Dataset Collection